Energy grants Warm Home Discount

 How to apply for the Warm Home Discount

 Households in the core group should automatically receive the discount on their energy bill without having to take any action.
-The Department of Work and Pensions (DWP) is also contacting all core-group recipients to confirm they will receive the rebate.
+You should get a letter confirming this (or telling you how to apply, if necessary) by 24th December 2015).
 All payments are usually made during the winter months.

 Customers in the broader group will have to apply to their energy supplier - check with your energy supplier to find out its eligibility criteria.

 The Warm Home Discount (WHD) will only be applied to an electricity account, so if you receive gas and electricity from different suppliers you should contact your electricity provider to register.